 Over time, feral fish released into the wild will revert to their natural colors and look more like the Common Carp.

-Scaleless varieties are not actually scaleless, their scales are just so small and thin that the fish appears scaleless when you look at it.
+Scaleless varieties of goldfish are not actually scaleless, their scales are just so small and thin that the fish appears scaleless when you look at it.

-On the opposite end of the spectrum is a black or melanistic specimen.
+On the opposite end of the spectrum is a black or melanistic specimen of goldfish.
 This occurs when there is an excess of cells that produce dark pigments.
-Melanistic animals are black or very dark brown and the result of a genetic mutation.
+Melanistic animals are black or very dark brown and are the result of a genetic mutation.

-Black is a very popular color form the Telescope breed, Orandas can also be bred for their deep black color.
+Black is a very popular color for telescope goldfish, and orandas can also be bred for their deep black color.

 Outside of these breeds, the black color is usually a random genetic occurrence just like albinism.

 A calico or mottled color is highly prized in the aquarium.
-For single-tailed fish, the most well-known example is the Shubunkin.
+For single-tailed goldfish, the most well-known example is the shubunkin.

 The ideal calico color form has deep blue, red, or white base scales with a sprinkling of black pepper spots all over the fish.
-It takes 2 to 3 years for the colors and patterns to fully develop.
+It takes two to three years for the colors and patterns to fully develop.

-This color is available on both single tailed and double tailed fancy varieties.
+This color is available in both single-tailed and double-tailed fancy varieties.